 "Realising the potential of quantum technologies is a significant scientific and engineering challenge," said University of York Vice-Chancellor, Professor Koen Lamberts.
 "York’s expertise in quantum communications across disciplines - including computer science, mathematics and physics – is at the heart of a unique and exceptionally strong partnership that will drive the Hub towards its objective of exploiting excellent research to support UK industry and business."

-The Director of the Quantum Communications Hub, Professor Tim Spiller of the Department of Physics at York, said: "Collaboration is key to the project, and our Hub has brought together a multi-disciplinary team of world-class researchers and industry leaders.
+The Director of the Quantum Communications Hub, Professor Tim Spiller of the School of Physics, Engineering and Technology at York, said: "Collaboration is key to the project, and our Hub has brought together a multi-disciplinary team of world-class researchers and industry leaders.
 We will take from across the partnership the best existing theoretical and experimental research as well as current technology demonstrators.
 These will underpin the development necessary for prototype products and services that will stimulate the market and the consequent take-up."

 The text of this article is licensed under a Creative Commons Licence.
 You're free to republish it, as long as you link back to this page and credit us.